jrunrun/TabFilters/README.md

 ```

-4. Initialize Viz object, by calling the Viz constructor and passing a reference to the div container on the HTML page, the URL of the visualization on Tableau Server, and a set of options.
-See below example, and note the "onFirstInteractive" callback function.
+4. Initialize `Viz object`, by calling the `Viz constructor` and passing a reference to the `div` container on the HTML page, the URL of the visualization on Tableau Server, and a set of options.
+See below example, and note the `onFirstInteractive` callback function.
 Note: you will do this for each visualization on the page.

 ```javascript
 var placeholderDiv = document.getElementById("tableauViz");